River Cherwell: The city of Oxford

+History

 The lowest point saw early settlement.
 The river is known as the divide of the Dobunni to the west and the Catuvellauni to the east (Celtic tribes documented at the time of Romanisation).

 At Oxney, Oxford a Romano-British settlement grew up, being naturally protected from raids by the large rivers.
 This settlement dominated the pottery trade in what is now central southern England, distributing it by boats on the Thames and its tributaries.